 *2 You will be exempt from corporate income taxes in these states—Nevada, Ohio, Texas, Washington, South Dakota, and Wyoming.

 How Can You Reduce Your Tax Burden as an American Living in Germany?

-Luckily, Americans living in Germany don’t have to proceed double taxation, thanks these rules:
+Luckily, Americans living in Germany don’t have to pay taxes twice, thanks to these rules:

-Foreign Tax Credit – This credit allows US citizens to lower tax obligation on the remaining income by certain amounts paid to a foreign government.
+Foreign Tax Credit – This credit allows US citizens to lower tax obligations on the remaining income by certain amounts paid to a foreign government.

-Consequently, if US citizens move or are already living in Germany, they should learn about these exclusions to pay lower taxes.
-In that case, talking to the tax advisor is the best solution, you could find a professional for foreign tax law also in Germany, check this website and see the availability of the competent person.
+Consequently, if US citizens move or already live in Germany, they should learn about these exclusions to pay lower taxes.
+In that case, talking to the tax advisor is the best solution.
+You could find a professional for foreign tax law also in Germany.

 Taxes for Individuals

-In this post, we will separate taxes for all individuals in Germany VS US and taxes for business&self-employed people.
+We will separate taxes for all individuals in Germany vs. the US and taxes for business & self-employed people.